WDAS (AM): Fox Sports The Gambler

-On August 23, 2019, it was announced that WDAS would flip to a sports talk format as part of the Fox Sports Radio network the following Monday, as Fox Sports The Gambler.
-The new format launched on August 26, after the station temporarily stunting with a loop of the NFL on Fox theme music over the weekend.
+On August 23, 2019, it was announced that WDAS would flip to a sports talk format as part of the Fox Sports Radio network as Fox Sports The Gambler.
+After stunting with a loop of the NFL on Fox theme music over the following weekend, the new format launched on August 26.
 Translator W281BI in Trenton was not included in the flip because of its proximity to existing Fox Sports affiliate WNJE.

 The station carries local programs geared towards sports betting (taking advantage of the repeal of the Professional and Amateur Sports Protection Act of 1992, which had effectively banned sports betting outside of Nevada); it launched with The Daily Tickets—an afternoon drive program hosted by former WPEN personality Sean Brace.
 He described The Gambler as the "future" of sports radio, arguing that the betting-oriented positioning of the station would help distinguish itself from WPEN and the market-leading WIP-FM, and promised that the station would feature "no callers" and "just guests that will bring the best information on the games we love to watch".
 WDAS otherwise carries the full Fox Sports Radio national lineup, including its own betting-related show Straight Outta Vegas.

 More local programs were added to its schedule later on; in October 2019, the station added a new evening program hosted by Eytan Shander, What Are The Odds?—which airs on Monday, Tuesday, and Wednesday evenings.
 In June 2020, the station added a weekly esports program, Cheesesteaks and Controllers, hosted by Jason Fanelli.
 In July 2020, WDAS became the flagship radio station of the Philadelphia Union of Major League Soccer.
 The following year, WDAS added rights to Villanova Wildcats football and men's basketball.